carello/ahs/README.md

 Note: for demo purposes the app is set to loop for 3 iterations.
 In production, you'd probably want an infinite loop until a condition is false.

 #Setup
+The app is using a basic token for the Spark room.
+You'll need to add your own token, roomID and APIC credentials.
+You can find your Spark token by logging into <http://developer.cisocpark.com> and selecting "My Apps" in the upper right hand corner of the page.
+To find your roomID: select Documentation, then "Rooms" from the left hand column and navigate from there.

-You'll need to provide Environmental Variables to run ahs1.py and ahs2.py.
+Once you have that you'll need to provide Environmental Variables to run ahs1.py and ahs2.py.
 Run ``source ahs_setup`` to provide the following: Spark Token, Spark Room ID, APIC URL, APIC password, APIC user, and Tenant (only for ahs1.py).